Welcome to the Radiation Therapy Program Page!

 Radiation therapy is the use of radiation to treat various forms of human disease, with a particular emphasis upon cancer.
 In many instances, radiation therapy is used in combination with surgery and chemotherapy to improve treatment outcomes.
 The radiation therapist is a vital member of the radiation oncology team, responsible for accurately delivering the prescribed course of treatment.
 This high-tech, high-touch profession provides the opportunity to deliver quality patient care and comfort while working with technologically sophisticated equipment.

-Carolinas College of Health Sciences Radiation Therapy Program is a 12-month, full time, semester credit certificate program for graduates of an accredited 2-4 year radiography or nuclear medicine technology program.
+Carolinas College of Health Sciences Radiation Therapy Program is a 12-month, full time, semester credit certificate program for individuals who have completed an associates degree and are graduates of an accredited 2-4 year radiography or nuclear medicine technology program.
 Applicants must be registry-eligible or certified by and in good standing with the NMTCB or ARRT.
 Applicants who are registry-eligible may be conditionally accepted, providing certification is achieved prior to program entry.